-Challenge Rehabilitation therapy is labor-intensive and costly.
+Rehabilitation therapy is labor-intensive and costly.
 It requires almost constant supervision by therapists.
-Budget restraints limit therapy intensity and duration.
-Therefore, patients do not achieve maximal attainable recovery and participation in society suffers.
-Current therapy is inadequate, society as a whole and clinics in particular need to find ways to reduce costs and improve performance.
+Budget constraints limit therapy intensity and duration, meaning patients do not reach their maximal attainable recovery so their wellbeing and participation in society suffer.
+Current therapy is inadequate, clinics and society as a whole needs to find ways to reduce costs and improve performance.

-Solution Symbio Therapy’s game-based therapeutic approach empowers patients and extends care outside the boundaries of the clinic.
-Symbio Therapy empowers patients and enhances rehabilitation through computer assisted sensor-motor task training, helping patients to regain fine motor skills after injury or diseases.
-At the heart of our services is our WikiTherapy, an online knowledge-base – made by and for therapists – to create and share successful therapies.
-The ‘TagTrainer’ is connected to a tablet/computer with access to these exercises, performed by patients using real life ‘tagged’ objects.
-This enables patients to exercise independently from the therapist.
+exercises by using real life ‘tagged’ objects.
+This enables patients to exercise independently from the therapist, even at home.
 The therapist remains in control by prescribing exercises and monitoring progress remotely.
-Customized exercises with gaming elements and detailed performance feedback boost patient motivation, increasing therapy intensity and significantly improving end-results, at lower costs.
+Customized exercises with gaming elements and detailed performance feedback boost patient motivation, increasing therapy intensity and significantly improving end-results at lower costs.

 Adelante Zorggroep, the largest rehabilitation clinic in the Netherlands, concluded after a thorough study that Symbio Therapy is the best current solution.
 8 clinics already actively used Symbio Therapy in a clinical setting.